 From a collection of material associated with the World War I service of James Clive Talbot.
 Talbot was a 20-year-old grazier and wool classer from ?Yeo Vale?, Birregurra, Victoria, when he enlisted to fight in World War I on 2 April 1915 (service #1350).
 As part of the 24th Battalion he served in Gallipoli and on the Western Front.
 He was killed in action aged 22, on 22 September 1917 in Belgium (during in the Third Battle of Ypres).
-His father (perhaps both his parents) appears to have taken the unusual step of visiting his grave - out of the reach of many bereaved in Australia.
+His parents took the unusual step of visiting his grave in 1919 - out of the reach of many bereaved in Australia.
 They also placed a blackwood pulpit at the Birregurra Church of England, in memory of their son, who they knew as Clive.
 It is inscribed '...in loving memory of our beloved son and brother, James Clive Talbot, killed in action September 22nd, 1917, aged 22 years.
 He has fought a good fight, he has finished his work; he has kept the faith.'

 - Newspaper cutting, roughly cut at edges.
 Paper is browed, with some foxing.